moparisthebest/user_sql/README.md

 Currently, it supports most of postfixadmin's encryption options, except dovecot and saslauthd.
 It was tested and developed for a postfixadmin database.

+Password changing is disabled by default, but can be enabled in the Admin area.
+Caution: user_sql does not recreate password salts, which imposes a security risk.
+Password salts should be newly generated whenever the password changes.

 Credits

   * Johan Hendriks provided his user_postfixadmin